rpk0/rpk_site/.github/copilot_instructions.md

 - Do not commit `_site/` or local scratch files (e.g., `AGENT_GUIDE.md`).
 - When introducing gems or plugins, ensure compatibility with the `github-pages` gem set.
 - Respect existing typography/spacing to keep layouts consistent across galleries.
+- **Whitespace:** Do not leave trailing whitespace on lines.
+Ensure empty lines contain no spaces or tabs to avoid red diffs in GitHub.

 ## Deployment Notes
 - GitHub Pages handles builds; avoid workflow files that conflict with the default deploy pipeline.
 - Run `bundle exec jekyll build` locally before large changes to catch template errors.

 ## Communication Tips for Agents
+- **Documentation:** Update this file (`.github/copilot_instructions.md`) whenever a new feature is implemented or an existing workflow changes.
 - Mention any manual steps (image optimization, data preparation) in PR descriptions.
 - Highlight layout-impacting changes for easier review.
 - When unsure about design decisions, propose options rather than unilateral changes.